bugladen/NadekoBot/commandlist.md

 `~chucknorris`, `~cn`  |  Shows a random chucknorris joke from <http://tambal.azurewebsites.net/joke/random>
 `~mi`, `~magicitem`  |  Shows a random magicitem from <https://1d4chan.org/wiki/List_of_/tg/%27s_magic_items>
 `~revav`  |  Returns a google reverse image search for someone's avatar.
+`~revimg`  |  Returns a google reverse image search for an image from a link.
+`~safebooru`  |  Shows a random image from safebooru with a given tag.
+Tag is optional but preffered. (multiple tags are appended with +) |  ~safebooru yuri+kissing

 ### NSFW
 Command and aliases | Description | Usage